 Horn Flies, Face Flies, and Stable Flies

-Phormia regina A member of the family Calliphoridae, Phormia regina is an important cause of secondary myiasis, or wound myiasis with a tendency to invade not only necrotic tissue, but fresh tissue as well.
+A member of the family Calliphoridae, Phormia regina is an important cause of secondary or wound myiasis with a tendency to invade both necrotic and fresh tissue.
 Commonly known as the black blow fly, these flies are ubiquitous in the United States; times of peak activity vary by climate.

 Horse Flies, Deer Flies, and Black Flies